-- Ensuring that all staff are supported in delivering the planned work or programme for each student to enable them to make the best possible progress.
-This may involve the use of additional adults, external specialist help and specially-planned work and resources.
+- Ensuring that all staff are supported in delivery the planned work or programme for each student to enable them to make the best possible progress.
+This may involve the use of additional adults, external specialist help and specially planned work and resources.

 - Providing specialist support for teachers and support staff to enable them to help all students with SEND to achieve their potential.